MRes Translational Medicine: Interdisciplinary Molecular Medicine / Overview

 We do not require previous research experience or a developed research proposal from applicants.

+This course is also available for intercalating medical students, both from the University of Manchester and other UK universities.
 Intercalating students must have satisfactorily completed Years 1 to 3 of the MBChB.
 For St Andrews students, this includes the 3-year course and the following year in Manchester (Year 3 of the Manchester course).

 - Number of places/applicants